Man sentenced in shoplifting and terrorizing case

 A manager at Runnings in Mandan later identified Bauer as the man who had pulled a knife when confronted about shoplifting.

-Bauer on Friday pleaded guilty to terrorizing, possession of heroin paraphernalia and theft of property.
+Bauer on Friday pleaded guilty to terrorizing, possession of heroin paraphernalia and theft of property, court documents show.
 A robbery charge was dismissed.